zzzprojects/docs/entityframework.net/pages/saving-data/stored-procedure-within-ef.md

 );
 ```

-Select New Query and enter the following code in T-SQL editor to add a stored procedure in your database, which will return the blog based on its Id.
+Select "New Query" and enter the following code in the T-SQL editor to add a stored procedure in your database, which will return the blog based on its Id.

 ```csharp